Your complete guide to using Wegovy for weight loss

 Wegovy and Ozempic are similar in many ways, as both are injectable medications containing semaglutide and are commonly used for weight management.

+However, there are a couple of key disparities between these medications.
 For starters, each has a different medical license.
 Wegovy was originally trialled as a treatment for obesity, whereas Ozempic was studied as an antidiabetic medication.
 Although Ozempic can be prescribed in the UK for patients wanting to lose weight, this practice is considered "off-label" prescribing, as weight loss wasn't the original purpose of this drug.

 Additionally, Ozempic and Wegovy are administered in different dosages.
 Ozempic is currently supplied in dosages up to 1mg per week, while the second can go up to 2.4mg per week.